-- Listen to your pet’s heart to screen for early cardiac disease.
+- Listen you your pet’s heart and lungs to check for any potential issues

 - Heartworm and tick disease test for Lyme disease, anaplasmosis, and ehrlichiosis